We are raising our voices

 Because deep down we care

-Running from 2013 until 2016 and led by Arc’s Education Director, Natalie Smith, Raised Voices is a weekly drama and presentation skills group for young women aged 11 and over from schools and colleges across the Borough, who have come together to celebrate female empowerment by producing a series of new film and workshop resources created to inspire, encourage discussion on, and raise awareness of issues challenging young people today.
+The all-female project is led by Arc’s Education Director, Natalie Smith, Raised Voices is a weekly drama and presentation skills group for young women aged 11 and over from schools and colleges across the Borough, who have come together to celebrate female empowerment by producing a series of new films and workshop resources created to inspire, encourage discussion on, and raise awareness of issues challenging young people today.

 Raised Voices is used as a model of Best Practice by the Borough’s Children’s Services and the group has won awards locally and nationally, including a Department of Health Special Recognition Award from the House of Commons, and Community Group of the Year at the 2015 Barking & Dagenham Women’s Empowerment Awards.
 The group was also featured in a powerful new BBC3 TV documentary exploring FGM – ‘Stop Cutting Our Girls’, produced by Love Productions as a ‘Comic Relief Special’ first screened on 11 March 2015.